Why can I taste my eye drops?

 When using eye drops, you may find that you get a taste of the drops in your mouth.
 In some cases, you might even feel the drops running down your throat.
 This is due to the fact that the tear duct which is responsible for draining tears to your nose also ends up draining some of the eye drop.
 Since the tear ducts are connected to the nose and throat via the sinuses, you may end up being able to taste or feel the drops.
 Although this is completely normal and safe, you can prevent this from happening by gently pressing on the tear duct once you have applied your eye drops.

 Depending on the type of eye drops you use, you may experience some other side effects too.
-These symptoms can vary, but it’s not uncommon to notice stinging or itching in the eye and blurred vision immediately after use.
+Experiences can vary, but it’s not uncommon to notice stinging or itching in the eye and blurred vision immediately after use.
 These side effects should ease off within a few minutes as your eye adjusts to the drops.
 However, if these side effects persist or worsen, you should seek advice from a doctor or pharmacist.[2]

 Can you use eye drops with contacts?